wattanunteeratanapong/Blackjack-House-Edge-Study/README.md

 <br><br>

 ## Disclaimer <br>
-This experiment player didn't using any kind of technique like card counting or hitting chart, if player using any kind of technique they might be able turn an odd to their favor. <br>
+This experiment player didn't using any kind of technique like "Card Counting" or "Basic Strategy Chart", if player using any kind of technique they might be able turn an odd to their favor. <br>
 <br>

 ## Future Direction <br>
-In the future, I may explore techniques that could potentially turn the odd to my favor in Blackjack like Card Counting or Hitting Chart. <br>
+In the future, I may explore techniques that could potentially turn the odd to my favor in Blackjack like "Card Counting" or "Basic Strategy Chart". <br>
 <br>

 ## Source <br>